digi-ron/AU-Falcon-SPUD-Project/Audio/PremiumAudio/PremiumAudio.md

 > The information shown here was added due to the higher quantity of cars produced with the later model of amplifier.
 Similar sound quality *should* be possible but *has not* been tested to confirm
 {: .block-note}

+> This section is currently *untested*.
+Additional steps may be required {: .block-warning}

 ### Specifications

 | Information | Notes |